DKILGORE79/Kilgore-Portfolio/README.md

 Project #2: Custom CSS and Media Queries Responsive Portfolio

 ### Description
-Personal portfolio page design built with HTML / Responsive CSS framework that has "About Me",  "My Work", "Contact Me and a downloadable resume" pages that is aimed to showcase portfolio projects I am working on as well as my contact information.
+Personal portfolio page design built with HTML / Responsive CSS framework.
+Created to showcase my  portfolio projects I am working on during the bootcamp, as well as my contact information and downloadable resume.

 ## Tasks completed
+    -Has a Menu with About Me, Resume, Contact Me, and Work -UI scrolls to the selected sections
+    -Links to first completed assignment
-    -Has a Menu with About Me, Resume, Contact Me, and Work -Has a Header, About me, Work Gallery, and Contact me sections -Responsive design made for 1200px, 768px, 320px sizes -Most link are dummies for now till my portfolio starts to grow
+    -Responsive design made for 1200px, 768px, 320px sizes
+    -Most link are dummies for now till my portfolio starts to grow